rocmarchive/hcFFT/README.md

+# hcFFT has been deprecated and has been replaced by [rocFFT](https://github.com/ROCmSoftwarePlatform/rocFFT)

 ## A. Introduction: ##

 This repository hosts the HCC based FFT Library, that targets GPU acceleration of FFT routines on AMD devices.
 To know what HCC compiler features, refer [here](https://github.com/RadeonOpenCompute/hcc).